Using Trained Checkpoints¶

 model = checkpoint.load()

-TensorFlow checkpoints are saved in the saved_model
+TensorFlow checkpoints are saved in the saved_model format and are loaded

 as trackable objects (see documentation for tf.compat.v1.saved_model.load_v2